apache/cloudstack-documentation/source/adminguide/administration.rst

 -  Templates, defined by the CloudStack administrator or by any CloudStack user, are the base OS images that the user can choose from when creating a new instance.
-For example, CloudStack includes CentOS as a template.
+For example, CloudStack includes CentOS as a Template.
 See Working with Templates.

 In addition to these choices that are provided for users, there is another type of service offering which is available only to the